knuti02/othello/README.md

 This poses a challenge; there are few public libraries available for Java regarding RL.
 As such I need to write the AI model in Python.
 In order to streamline the process, it would be more efficent to re-write the current game logic in the backend in Python instead of Java.
 As such, I have decided to move over to Python.

+# Update 22.06.2024
+The API for the backend will use Flask
+Docker is under reconsideration
+PostgreSQL is under reconsideration